pingcap/docs/check-before-deployment.md

     ssh-copy-id -i ~/.ssh/id_rsa.pub 10.0.1.1
     ```

-4. Log in to the Control Machine using the `tidb` user account, and log in to the IP of the target machine using `ssh`.
+4. Log in to the Control Machine using the `tidb` user account, and log in to the IP of the Target Machine using `ssh`.
 If you do not need to enter the password and can successfully log in, then the SSH mutual trust is successfully configured.

     {{< copyable "shell-regular" >}}